 The guys on the ground undid the ropes and we slowly began to float upwards into the dawn-lit sky.
 It was a strange sensation seeing the ground move further away from under my feet in such a gentle motion.

 I had seen pictures of Capadoccia online but, as I arrived the night before in darkness, this was the first time I was able to take in the landscape properly.
-It was jaw-dropping.

 On one side was the Rose Valley and it’s pink tinge and winding formations.
 On the other was the famous pinnacles, precariously sat in the valley.
 You could make out the town and all the houses that had been built in the caves.

 The sun popped up behind the Rose Valley revealing rivers and towns in the distance, as well as the snow, capped Uludoruk mountain, Turkeys second highest peak.

 Apart from the occasional roar of the flames that kept our balloon afloat, there was nothing but silence as we floated up and down around the area, letting the gentle wind decide our direction.

 Despite the layers, the cold was starting to get to me.
 As we came into land, I spotted our Land Rover driving around the ground below us.
 I began to prepare myself for what I thought was going to be a bumpy landing.

-When we were about 5 metres from the ground the Land Rover reversed so that its trailer was directly under the basket.
+When we were about 5 meters from the ground the Land Rover reversed so that its trailer was directly under the basket.
 Some men jumped out, grabbed onto our basket and literally lowered us straight onto the trailer with such smoothness that I had to look down to double check that we had actually landed.